tesstris/etymaps/README.md

 In order to create an etymology map, enter a word into the "word" tab and hit "go."
 Etymaps is designed for words with clear, single-path, well-attested etymologies.
 For compound words, please search for each part of the compound individually.
 Some words with unclear etymologies (or oddly-worded Wiktionary entries) may not be mappable.

 The search function is case sensitive.
 Proper nouns ought to be capitalized.
 Words ought to be input using their original writing systems; that is, if you are searching a Korean word, it ought to be in Hangul, and if it's a Russian word, please use Cyrillic.
-When using Japanese, please use kanji rather than katakana or hiragana, if the kanji exists.
+When using Japanese, please use kanji rather than katakana or hiragana wherever possible.

 You can also trace the etymology of suffixes, like the "ish" in "English," by prepending a hyphen.
-(In the example, search "-ish".)
+(For example, search "-ish".)
 Prefixes, given names, surnames, and names of cities usually also work, if there is a clear enough etymology.

 If the program successfully parsed a mappable etymology, a "map" button will appear at the bottom of the window.
 Click it to create a map.